marrus-sh/ardipithecus/docs/Running-Mastodon/Development-guide.md

 Development guide
 =================

 **Don't use Docker to do development**.
 It's a quick way to get Mastodon running in production, it's **really really inconvenient for development**.
 Normally in Rails development environment you get hot reloading of backend code and on-the-fly compilation of assets like JS and CSS, but you lose those benefits by compiling a Docker image.
-If you want to contribute to Mastodon, it is worth it to simply set up a proper development environment.
+If you want to contribute to Ardipithecus, it is worth it to simply set up a proper development environment.

 In fact, all you need is described in the [production guide](Production-guide.md), **with the following exceptions**.
 You **don't** need: